nsg-ethz/p4-utils/docs/source/installation.rst

 P4-Utils can run in a virtual machine to keep its environment separated from the rest of the system.
 Moreover, since P4-Utils is only available on Linux, other OS users can run it in a linux VM.
-We provide two different solutions for the P4-Utils VM.
-Both are supported by a wide range of operating systems:
+We provide two different solutions for the P4-Utils VM and both are supported by a wide range of operating systems:

 - VirtualBox_